GENERAL COURSE INFORMATION

 Dining & Refreshments: Mealtimes at Blackford Hall (main campus) and Roberston House (Banbury campus) are as follows: 7:30-9:00am breakfast, 11:30am-1:30pm lunch, 5:30-7:00pm dinner.
 A coffee shop/bar is located in the lower level of Blackford Hall, immediately downstairs from the main campus dining facilities.
 The coffee shop is open 9:00am-4:30pm Monday through Friday, as well as on Saturday when large events are on campus.
 The Blackford Bar is open 5:00-11:30pm Monday through Saturday, as well as some Sundays.
 Please note all special meal requirements on your online application form or email the course registrar.

 Childcare: Family housing is primarily reserved for the course instructors and faculty.
 Given the very intensive nature and long hours of the courses, as well as the limited availability of family housing, we strongly advise against trainees bringing children to CSHL.
 If you have no other option, we do maintain a list of local childcare facilities (including CSHL's Mary D. Lyndsay Childcare Center) and local summer camps for older children, as well as a roster of trusted childminders with whom parents may arrange babysitting services directly.
-Please contact the Registrar AnnMarie Ballew (firstname.lastname@example.org) to discuss your childcare needs, and she can connect you to an appropriate service.
+Please contact the Meetings & Courses office (firstname.lastname@example.org) to inform us of your childcare needs, and we can try to direct you to an appropriate service.
 You may also enquire about financial aid (see above) to partially support childcare costs during your stay.

 Communications: CSHL has both wired and wireless internet access throughout much of the campus.
 Computers and printers are available on the main and lower levels of Grace Auditorium.
 Participants can receive telephone messages (516 367 8346) and faxes (516 367 8845) via the Meetings & Courses office in the lower level of Grace Auditorium.
 Tan-colored house phones are located throughout the campus, and all guestroom phones have voicemail capabilities.